 How to pay your Annual Tax on Enveloped Dwellings (ATED) and ATED-related Capital Gains Tax.

 You may have to pay ATED-related Capital Gains Tax if you sell the property.

-You’ll need to get your return and pay HM Revenue and Customs (HMRC) by 30 April if your property is within the scope of ATED on 1 April.
+You’ll need to get your return and pay HMRC by 30 April if your property is within the scope of ATED on 1 April.